ReynaldoBelfortUPRM/music-socialnet-repo/README.md

 Heroku Database: musicvenue-database.herokuapp.com

+Heroku MusicVenue Main Page: https://musicvenue.herokuapp.com/welcome_page.html

 -----------

 # Sprint 2: Retrospective Analysis

 ___What Worked Well?___

-1. Focusing first on the functinality of the pages and then on the visual details produced a higher agility when it came to developing the webpages
+1. Focusing first on the functionality of the pages and then on the visual details produced a higher agility when it came to developing the web pages
 2. Communication among members and decisions among team members greatly improved

 ___What Did Not Work Well?___

-1. Should have found a plug-in that could directly develop wireframes into webpages as it was designed
+1. Should have found a plug-in that could directly develop wireframes into web pages as it was designed
 2. Not taking advantage of the branches in GitHub

 ___What We Learned?___